kHarshit/kHarshit.github.io/_posts/2018-08-24-loss-functions.md

 date: 2018-08-24
 categories: [Data Science, Machine Learning, Deep Learning]
 mathjax: true
-excerpt: "A survey of common loss functions MSE, cross-entropy, hinge loss, and when to use each for regression and classification problems."
+excerpt: "A survey of common loss functions MSE, cross-entropy, hinge loss, with background on entropy, KL divergence, and the MLE connection."
 ---

 In machine learning, the difference between the predicted output and the actual output is used to tune the parameters of the algorithm.
 This error in prediction, so called loss, is a crucial part of designing a good model as it evaluates the performance of our model.
 For accurate predictions, one needs to minimize this loss.
 In neural networks, it is done using the [gradient descent]({% post_url 2018-03-02-gradient-descent-the-core-of-neural-networks %}).
 There are many types loss functions.
 Some of them are: